ritza-co/bryntum-gantt-react-appwrite-frontend-starter/README.md

 ## Running the app

-Use the following command to run the local dev server, as well as `vite --open --port 3000`:
+Use the following command to run the local dev server and `vite --open --port 3000`:

 ```sh
 npm run dev